 Since September 2009 our motto has been “for the fans, by the fans”.

 The initial idea was to create a funny t-shirt to wear during the last week of baseball in 2009.
 That shirt read “I Survived” and was in reference to another losing season.
 Fans were intrigued by the design and founder Darren Meenan took to his basement and turned that one shirt into a full clothing line.
 By the summer of 2010 the operation moved from the basement to a warehouse in Jamaica, Queens.
-The brand has since been featured in countless media outlets ranging from CNN Money, ESPN Magazine, New York Times and an episode of 30 Rock.
+The brand has since been featured in countless media outlets ranging from Newsday, CNN Money, SNY Mets Insider, ESPN Magazine, New York Times, NY Daily News, NY Post, an episode of 30 Rock and more.

 In April 2014 The 7 Line became an officially licensed MLB brand with a kiosk inside Citi Field.
 The company is still 100% owned and operated by Darren Meenan.
 MLB is giving The 7 Line a chance that is very unprecedented, and we’re extremely grateful to have this opportunity.
 If it wasn’t for each and every one of you this would never have been possible.
 Your loyal support has been our motivation these past few years.